Register a death

 What you need to know before the appointment

-To enable us to complete the death registration via telephone we must have access to the medical certificate of cause of death certificate (MCCD).
+To enable us to complete the death registration we must have access to the medical certificate of cause of death certificate (MCCD).
 This certificate is issued by the attending GP.

-All GPs have been instructed to email these directly to the Registration Service.
-They should not be issued to a family member or representative.
-If you’ve received the MCCD from the attending GP, please contact the Registration Service as soon as possible as we cannot complete the registration without access to this document.
+All GPs have been instructed to email these directly to the Registration Service, they should not be issued to a family member or representative.
+However, if you’ve received the MCCD please ensure you bring this document to the appointment in the sealed envelope provided.

-The accuracy of the registration can be improved by having some extra identification documents to hand, such as a passport or driving licence.
+The accuracy of the registration can be improved by having some extra identification documents with you, if they’re readily available, for example: